Cubana de Aviación Flight 455: Crash

 All 48 passengers and 25 crew aboard the plane died: the victims comprised 57 Cubans, eleven Guyanese, and five North Koreans.
-Among the dead were all 24 members of the 1975 national Cuban fencing team that had just won every gold medal in the Central American and Caribbean Championships; many were teenagers.
+Among the dead were all 24 members of the 1975 national Cuban fencing team, which had just won every gold medal in the Central American and Caribbean Championships; many were teenagers.
 Several officials of the Cuban government were also aboard the plane: Manuel Permuy Hernández, director of the National Institute of Sports (INDER); Jorge de la Nuez Suárez, secretary for the shrimp fleet; Alfonso González, National Commissioner of Firearm Sports; and Domingo Chacón Coello, an agent from the Interior Ministry.
 The eleven Guyanese passengers included five travelling to Cuba to study medicine, and the young wife of a Guyanese diplomat.
-The five Koreans were government officials and a cameraman.
+The five North Koreans were government officials and a cameraman.

 Judicial proceedings

 Arrests

-Hours after the explosions, Trinidad authorities arrested Freddy Lugo and Hernan Ricardo Lozano, two Venezuelan men who had boarded the plane in Trinidad and checked their baggage to Cuba, but who had exited the plane in Barbados and flown separately to Trinidad.
+Hours after the explosions, Trinidadian authorities arrested Freddy Lugo and Hernan Ricardo Lozano, two Venezuelan men who had boarded the plane in Trinidad and checked their baggage to Cuba, but who had exited the plane in Barbados and flown separately to Trinidad.
 Lozano had been traveling with a false identity under the name of José Vázquez García.

 Lugo and Lozano confessed, and declared they were acting under the orders of Luis Posada Carriles, a CIA operative.
 Their testimony, along with other evidence, implicated Posada and fellow CIA operative Orlando Bosch, an anti-Castro Cuban living in Venezuela.

 On 14 October 1976, Posada and Bosch were arrested in Caracas, Venezuela, and the offices of the Commercial and Industrial Investigations C.A.
 (Investigaciones Comerciales e Industriales, ICICA), a private investigator’s company owned by Posada, were raided.
 Weapons, explosives and a radio transmitter were found.
 Lozano was an employee of ICICA at the time of the attack, while Lugo worked as a photographer for the Ministry of Mines and Hydrocarbons.

 On 20 October, authorities of Trinidad, Cuba, Barbados, Guyana and Venezuela held a meeting in Port of Spain, during which it was decided to hold the trial in Caracas, Venezuela, since the four accused were citizens of that country.
 Shortly after, Lugo and Lozano were deported to Venezuela.